-Easter – Child Life will host an Easter activity for all inpatients and their families.
-The Easter Bunny hops his way down the halls of St. Jude and delivers baskets to all the in-patient rooms.
-This is an event for the scrap book, so parents get their cameras ready!
+Easter — Child Life hosts an Easter activity for all inpatients and their families.
+The Easter Bunny hops his way down the halls of St. Jude and delivers baskets to all the inpatient rooms.
+This is an event for the scrapbook, so parents get your cameras ready!
 Sweets for all!

-Teen Formal – This celebrates one of the most hallowed events in a teen’s life: prom.
+Teen Formal — This celebrates one of the most important events in a teen’s life: prom.
 Patients and their siblings ages 15 to 19 are invited to dance the night away.
-Due to the generous donations of staff and many local businesses, this glamorous evening complete with red carpet, limousines, prom pictures, formal wear, and makeovers creates an unforgettable night for our young adults.
+Due to the generous donations of staff and many local businesses, this glamorous evening complete with a red carpet, limousines, prom pictures, formal wear, and makeovers creates an unforgettable night for our teens.

-Sibling Star Day – Siblings are such an important part of the family and very often during treatment the focus has to be about their sick brother or sister.
-Because siblings also play a huge part in the hospital experience, and in the spirit of family-centered care, St. Jude wanted to set aside an annual time to honor them.
-This day helps to acknowledge the enormous contributions brothers and sisters make every day in the healing process and allows them a time to shine.
-The day includes a therapeutic group time for siblings ages 4- 19 years; a party for patients and families honoring and thanking siblings for all they do; and a ceremony and sibling trophy presentation.
+Sibling Star Day – Siblings are such an important part of the family, but the focus is often on a sick brother or sister during treatment.
+The annual St. Jude Sibling Star Day is a special event that honors siblings.
+It helps acknowledge the ways brothers and sisters help in the healing process and gives them a time to shine.
+The day includes an activity time for siblings ages 4- 19 years, a party for patients and families honoring and thanking siblings for all they do, and a ceremony and sibling trophy presentation.